All Episodes

 Why?

-Because we brought the cost minority neighborhood.
+Because we put all the cops in the minority neighborhood.

 Yes, that's true.

-I don't want to get caught, so they don't get the gun.
+I don't want to get caught.

 In that case, incidentally, I think we disproportionately stop whites too much and minorities too little.

-And our crime strategies and tools, including stop question frisk, have made New York City the safest big city in America.
+And our crime strategies and tools, including stop, question, frisk, have made New York City the safest big city in America.

-And the fact that our police officers on patrol, the majority of whom are black Hispanic or members of other ethnic or racial minorities, make an average about less than one stop a week.
+The fact that stops match up with crime statistics and the fact that our police officers on patrol, the majority of whom are black, Hispanic, or members of other ethnic or racial minorities, make an average about less than one stop a week.

 Victims and perpetrators of crime are disportionately young minority men.